Nik7378/Bank-App/README.md

 ## Prerequisites

-Downlaod and add the following jar in the project build path
+Download and add the following jar in the project build path

 * mysql-connector-java-5.1.40-bin.jar
 * servlet-api-2.5.jar